heckj/CASimEngine/Sources/CASimEngine/Documentation.docc/Documentation.md

 # ``CASimEngine``

-An engine to run cellular automata simulations over a collection of voxels.
+An engine to run cellular automata simulations in 3D space.

 ## Overview

-The library provides the structure drive a cellular automata simulation in 3-dimensions using voxels.
+The library provides an engine to run a cellular automata simulation in 3-dimensions.
-The library provides a structure for rules, which you add to a simulation to run.
-The engine provides a computed property, ``CASimulationEngine/current`` that exposes the current state of the system.
+In using the library, you provide types that represent a set of rules and a storage structure to hold the simulation state.
+The storage engine protocol, `CASimulationStorage`, allows you to structure the underlying data efficiently as well as export the resulting state to a `VoxelArray` for visualization or further processing.

 Use ``CASimulationEngine/changes()`` to get a list of the changed values.

 Call ``CASimulationEngine/tick(deltaTime:)`` to increment the simulation.